Waiting for God (Red Dwarf): Production

-Written by co-creators, Rob Grant and Doug Naylor, and directed by series regular Ed Bye, the episode features the first real appearance of the skutters.
+Written by co-creators, Rob Grant and Doug Naylor, and directed by series regular Ed Bye, the episode features the first real appearance of the skutters, small service droids which consisted of a robot arm on a movable base.
 They were considered unreliable props because they would frequently go out of control.
 It was thought that nearby taxi radio signals were interfering with the remote control signals.

 Noel Coleman starred as the Cat Priest and John Lenahan returned to voice the Toaster.